Chronic Kidney Disease in Cats

-Renal disease is usually diagnosed by looking at the level of two biochemical byproducts in the bloodstream, blood urea nitrogen (BUN) and creatinine, in conjunction with the urine specific gravity (USpG).
-Microalbuminuria (or the presence of small protein molecules in the urine) is another indicator of CRF.
-Tests to measure the blood levels of other substances such as proteins, potassium, phosphorus, and calcium, as well as the red and white blood cell counts are important in order to determine the extent of kidney failure and the best course of treatment.
+Renal disease is usually diagnosed by looking at the level of two biochemical by-products in the bloodstream, blood urea nitrogen (BUN) and creatinine, in conjunction with the urine specific gravity (USpG).
+Proteinuria (excess protein in the urine) is another indicator of CKD.
+Tests to measure the blood levels of other substances such as proteins, potassium, phosphorus, and calcium, as well as the red and white blood cell counts, are essential to determine the extent of kidney failure and the best course of treatment.

-How will my veterinarian determine the degree kidney failure in my cat?
+How will my veterinarian determine the degree of kidney disease in my cat?

 Your veterinarian will use the IRIS (The International Renal Interest Society) staging system.
 IRIS staging is based on serum creatinine levels, with sub-staging based on the presence of protein in the urine (as determined by a urine protein: creatinine ratio [UPC]) and measuring your cat’s blood pressure.
-By using this staging, your veterinarian has a better idea on how to proceed with treatment, monitor progress, and to estimate your pet’s prognosis.
+This staging gives your veterinarian a better idea of how to proceed with treatment, monitor progress, and estimate your pet’s prognosis.

-Because the kidneys perform a variety of different functions, the clinical signs of renal failure can be somewhat variable.
-The most common changes seen are weight loss, poor hair quality, halitosis (bad breath), variable appetite which may be associated with mouth ulcers, lethargy, and depression.
+Because the kidneys perform various functions, the clinical signs of CKD can be somewhat variable.
+The most common changes are weight loss, poor hair quality, halitosis (bad breath), and variable appetite, which may be associated with mouth ulcers, lethargy, and depression.
 Less common signs include increased drinking or urinating, vomiting, diarrhea, and anemia.

 What treatments are available?

-The treatment of CRF depends on the results of blood tests, and specific treatments are aimed at resolving specific abnormalities.
-The majority of cats are effectively managed with diet change including supplementation and one or two other treatments.
+The treatment of CKD depends on the results of blood tests, and specific treatments aim to resolve specific abnormalities.
+Most cats are effectively managed with diet change, including supplementation and one or two other treatments.
 Your veterinarian will work with you to determine the best treatment for your cat.

-- Phosphate binders - despite low phosphate in the diet, blood phosphorus levels remain above normal in some cats.
-Reducing blood phosphorus can have a major effect on improving your cat's well being and slowing disease progression.
+• Phosphate binders.
+Despite low phosphate in the diet, blood phosphorus levels remain above normal in some cats.
+Reducing blood phosphorus can have a significant effect on improving your cat's well-being and slowing disease progression.
 Oral phosphate binders such as aluminum hydroxide help to lower the amount of phosphorus absorbed through the gut wall.

-- Potassium supplementation - cats in renal failure tend to lose too much potassium in the urine.
+• Potassium supplementation.
+Cats in renal failure tend to lose too much potassium in the urine.
 This leads to muscle weakness, stiffness, and poor hair quality.
-Low potassium levels may also contribute to the worsening of the kidney failure.
+Low potassium levels may also contribute to the worsening of kidney failure.

-- Vitamins B and C - when the failing kidneys are unable to concentrate the urine, these water-soluble vitamins are lost and affected cats need daily supplementation.
+• B Vitamins.
+When the failing kidneys cannot concentrate the urine, water-soluble vitamins like B12 become depleted, and affected cats need supplementation.

-- Anti-emetics - for those cats that are experiencing vomiting, the use of anti-emetics (anti-vomiting mediations) reduces nausea, thereby improving appetite.
+• Anti-emetics.
+For those cats experiencing vomiting, using anti-emetics (anti-vomiting medications) reduces nausea, thereby improving appetite.

-- Treatment of anemia - the kidneys initiate the production of red blood cell in the bone marrow.
-Many cats with CRF are anemic due to a lack of stimulation of the bone marrow.
+• Treatment for anemia.
+Kidneys initiate the production of red blood cells in the bone marrow.
+Many cats with CKD are anemic due to a lack of stimulation of the bone marrow.
 Newer drugs have been developed to help stimulate bone marrow production and may be prescribed for your cat.

-Unfortunately, once the kidneys are damaged, they have very limited ability to recover.
-However, with proper management, most CRF cases progress very slowly.
-With treatment, your cat may have several years of good quality, active life ahead.
+Unfortunately, once the kidneys are damaged, they have minimal ability to recover.
+However, with proper management, most CKD cases progress very slowly.
+Your cat may have several years of quality, active life with treatment.